Modis Expansionist Agenda Bound To Fail Due To Fragile Indian Economy: Shehryar Afridi - UrduPoint

 Modi's Expansionist Agenda Bound To Fail Due To Fragile Indian Economy: Shehryar Afridi

-In an exclusive interview with the APP, Afridi said that India would never succeed in suppressing the people of Indian Illegally Occupied Jammu and Kashmir (IIOJK).
+In an exclusive interview with the APP, he said that India would never succeed in suppressing the people of Indian Illegally Occupied Jammu and Kashmir (IIOJK).

 He said that brave Kashmiri people were waging an unprecedented freedom struggle to get their legitimate right of self determination as per UNSC resolutions.